tscanlin/tocbot/README.md

 skipRendering: false,
 // Optional callback to change heading labels.
 // For example it can be used to cut down and put ellipses on multiline headings you deem too long.
 // Called each time a heading is parsed.
-Expects a string in return, the modified label to display.
+Expects a string and returns the modified label to display.
+// Additionally, the attribute `data-heading-label` may be used on a heading to specify
+// a shorter string to be used in the TOC.
 // function (string) => string
 headingLabelCallback: false,
 // ignore headings that are hidden in DOM